-More than 300 top international buyers from 40 different countries, including Australia, China, India, Japan, Brazil and Russia, have been hearing all about the island of Ireland at ExploreGB 2016.
+More than 400 top international buyers from 40 different countries, including the US, Canada, Germany, France, Italy, Australia, China, India, and the Middle East, have been hearing all about the island of Ireland at ExploreGB 2017, this week.

 ExploreGB was also an ideal opportunity for Tourism Ireland to highlight the British-Irish Visa Scheme to buyers in attendance from China and India; the scheme enables leisure and business travellers from both countries to visit Ireland and the UK on a single visa.